abpframework/abp/docs/en/KB/Windows-Path-Too-Long-Fix.md

 ## Solution 2

-Some of the .NET MAUI build tools need to run in 32-bit.
-This is not an ABP issue but .NET MAUI problem.
-If you get "DirectoryNotFoundException - Could not find a part of the path" exception, put the solution in the root directory of your drive.
-For example `C:\Samples\`
+If you encounter a "DirectoryNotFoundException - Could not find a part of the path" exception while using certain .NET MAUI build tools, it may be necessary to run them in 32-bit mode.
+To resolve this issue, you can try placing the solution in the root directory of your drive, such as `C:\Samples\`.
+However, please note that this solution is specific to this particular exception and may not be applicable to all cases of the Windows long path issue.

 ## Solution 3
 You can define an alias for a path in Windows by creating a symbolic link using the mklink command in the Command Prompt.
 Here's an example: